Definition of B2B e-commerce:

 At a glance, there might not seem to be many differences between B2C and B2B e-commerce.
 After all, doesn’t it boil down to simply selling products through a web store?
 While that is true in essence, the reality is a little more complex.

-The basic needs that a web store has to meet is the same for consumers and professional buyers alike: they need an online sales channel that’s available 24/7.
+The basic needs that a web store has to meet are the same for consumers and professional buyers alike: they need an online sales channel that’s available 24/7.
 But that’s where the similarities stop.